addyosmani/backbone-fundamentals/backbone-fundamentals.md

 var todo = new Todo({title: 'go to Austria.'});
 console.log(todo.invert());

-// logs: {go to Austria.: "title", false: "completed"}
+// logs: {'go to Austria.': 'title', 'false': 'completed'}
 ```

-The complete list of what Underscore can do can be found in its official [docs](http://documentcloud.github.com/underscore/).
+The complete list of what Underscore can do can be found in its official [documentation](http://documentcloud.github.com/underscore/).

 #### Chainable API